-Leave a little “elfie” for your students to find on any screens you have in your room — iPads, laptops, and interactive whiteboards are all great places for cheeky elves to hide!
+You can leave a little “elfie” for your students to find on any screens you have in your room.
+Classroom tablets, laptops and interactive whiteboards are all great places for cheeky elves to hide!

 South Carolina teacher Madison Hines (@spedventuresinkindergarten on Instagram) has one of the easiest ideas we’ve seen for an Elf on the Shelf in the classroom: Grab a piece of toast before you leave the house, and write a little note from your Elf on the Shelf about the weather!

 Another simple way to prevent yourself from having to move your Elf on the Shelf day after day is to set the toy up in one convenient spot, but trade out the activity he “delivers” each day.
 One day he might bring the book for your read-aloud.
 Another day he may bring in a craft for the entire class to complete.